pete-rai/p5js-bubbles/README.md

 }
 ```

-In these examples and the project samples, we only show static data.
-In a real system, you could dynamically generate your dataset by reading values of a backing store or database.
+In these examples and the project samples, we only show static JSON data.
+In a real system, you could dynamically generate your JSON dataset by reading values from a backing store or database.

 ### Modifiable Constants

-There are several constants at the top of the script, which you can modify in order to change the behaviour and appearance.
+There are several constants at the top of the main script file, which you can modify in order to change the behavior and appearance of the visualization.

 #### Fonts